 The CHC Library holds a significant collection of books, audio-visual, journal, curriculum and Australian literature resources.
-There is also a wide range of academic journal databases accessible online, and a growing collection of eBooks.
-Please consult the Learning Hub Guides for details regarding all aspects of the Library.
+There is also a wide range of academic journal databases accessible online, and a very substantial collection of eBooks.
+Please consult the Library page in Moodle to access the self-help guides regarding all aspects of the Library.